christianhansonn/PortfolioProject/README.md

 For futher visulation testing in Python, I run aggregations and different visualizations on Excel workbooks and plot them using pandas, matplotlib, and numpy.

 You can see these visualizations in the file "Python Data Visaulizations".

+To showcase my progress as I learn JavaScript to help automate my daily tasks, I am uploading small sample projects that will progressively get more advanced.
+My first JS project is titled Magic Eight Ball